meagle21/Terraform-Module-Lambda-DynamoDB/README.md

   - [What the System Looks Like:](#what-the-system-looks-like)

 ## Overview
-This module creates a lambda, dynamodb, iam policies, log group and ECR registry that have all the proper permissions.
-I created this module to help me with a project that requires I generate lambdas and dynamodbs for various sportsbooks to query odds data.
-This module allows me to easily input variables to customize the module to whatever sportsbooks/sport I'm querying for.
-While this module is somewhat specific to my use case, it is possible to use this module for any project where you need a configured lambda/dynamodb connection.
+This module provisions a Lambda function, DynamoDB table, IAM policies, CloudWatch Log Group, and an ECR registry with the necessary permissions.
+I originally created this module to streamline the deployment of Lambdas and DynamoDB tables for a project that queries odds data from various sportsbooks.
+By leveraging this module, I can easily customize the configuration for different sportsbooks or sports.

+While the module is tailored to my specific use case, it is designed to be somewhat flexible and can be used in any project that requires a configured Lambda-DynamoDB connection with proper permissions.
+Simply input the relevant variables to adapt it to your needs.

 ## Usage Guide
 ```